lenderpanel

 Recently asked questions about conveyancing in Cricklewood

 All property lawyers on acting for banks would need to check that the following risks are covered fire; lightning; aircraft; explosion; earthquake; storm; flood; escape of water or oil; riot; malicious damage; theft or attempted theft; falling trees and branches and aerials; subsidence; heave;landslip;collision;accidental damage to underground services;professional fees, demolition and site clearance costs; and public liability to anyone else.
-There are some other issues such as the level of excess that are set out in a lender’s Part 2 requirements.
+There are some other issues such as the level of excess that are set out in a lender’s Part 2 instructions.
 These obligations are not specific to conveyancing in Cricklewood.

 Last updated